 To learn more about this credit or to submit your application, for an allocation of credit, go to the Department's website.
 The Department of Revenue must approve an allocation of this credit before it can be taken.
-If the credit granted is not fully used in any one year, the taxpayer may apply for approval to carry forward the credit in a subsequent year.
-An unused credit cannot be carried forward more than five (5) years.
+If the credit granted is not fully used in any one year, the unused credit can be carried forward no more than ten (10) years (five [5] years for carry forward amounts from tax years beginning prior to January 1, 2018).

-Enter the lesser of your eligible contributions to a nonprofit scholarship funding organization plus approved carry forwards under ss.
-624.51055 and 1002.395, F.S., during the 2016 calendar year, or the result of (Schedule V, Line 9 less Schedule V, Lines 11 and 12).
+Enter the lesser of your eligible contributions to a nonprofit scholarship funding organization plus carry forwards under ss.
+624.51055 and 1002.395, F.S., during the 2021 calendar year, or the result of (Schedule V, Line 9 less Schedule V, Lines 11 and 12).